 Here are a couple of the biggest pros of using Rocket Spanish.

-Rocket Spanish has two types of lessons: one which teaches grammar and spelling (called language and culture lessons), and one which teaches conversational Spanish phrases (called audio lessons).
+Rocket Spanish has two types of lessons: one which teaches grammar and spelling, and one which teaches conversational Spanish phrases.

-It's a lot harder to find a course that adequately prepares you for real world conversations.
+It's a lot harder to find a course that adequately prepares you for real life conversations.
 Rocket Spanish takes a good stab at this problem.

 The audio lessons teach you Spanish words and phrases which allow you to start speaking right away.
 You can literally take what you learn in these lessons and use it on the streets of a Spanish speaking country.

 That's simply not the case with the vast majority of Spanish courses, which teach you grammar at the expense of being practical.